OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 The free energy differences are obtained from simulation data using the MBAR estimator (multistate Bennett acceptance ratio estimator).
-In addition to the MBAR estimates of the two legs of the thermodynamic cycle and the overall relative binding free energy difference, the protocol also returns some metrics to help assess convergence of the results.
+In addition to the MBAR estimates of the two legs of the thermodynamic cycle and the overall relative binding free energy difference, the protocol also returns some metrics to help assess convergence of the results, these are detailed in the :ref:`multistate analysis section <multistate_analysis>`.
-The forward and reverse analysis looks at the time convergence of the free energy estimates.
-The MBAR overlap matrix checks how well lambda states overlap.
-Since the accuracy of the MBAR estimator depends on sufficient overlap between lambda states, this is a very important metric.
-To assess the mixing of lambda states in the Hamiltonian replica exchange method, the results object returns the replica exchange transition matrix, which can be plotted as the replica exchange overlap matrix, as well as a time series of all replica states.

 Simulation overview
 -------------------